-- remains unresolved thirty days after it was raised, and SAP has not received any notice of termination, Customer is deemed to have accepted the Subprocessor. - (c) Any termination under this Section 6.3 shall be deemed to be without fault by either party and shall be subject to the terms of the Agreement. - Emergency Replacement.
+- informing Customer of the new Subprocessor.
+If Customer does not terminate within this thirty day period, Customer is deemed to have accepted the new Subprocessor. - (b) Within the thirty day period from the date of SAP's notice to Customer informing Customer of the new Subprocessor, Customer may request that the parties come together in good faith to discuss a resolution to the objection.
+Such discussions shall not extend the period for termination and do not affect SAP's right to use the new Subprocessor(s) after the thirty day period. - (c) Any termination under this Section 6.3 shall be deemed to be without fault by either party and shall be subject to the terms of the Agreement. - 6.4 Emergency Replacement.
 SAP may replace a Subprocessor without advance notice where the reason for the change is outside of SAP's reasonable control and prompt replacement is required for security or other urgent reasons.
 In this case, SAP will inform Customer of the replacement Subprocessor as soon as possible following its appointment.
 Section 6.3 applies accordingly.